tuupola/whereami/README.md

 If you do not install HTTP client you will get `No HTTPlug clients found` and `Puli Factory is not available` errors.
 Ignore the Puli part, you do not need it.
 Just install an HTTP client.

 Finally if your project does not already have one, you must include a PSR-7 implementation.
 Good candidate is `zendframework/zend-diactoros`.
-Many frameworks such as [Slim](https://www.slimframework.com/) ands [Expressive](https://docs.zendframework.com/zend-expressive/) already include PSR-7 by default and this part is not needed.
+Many frameworks such as [Slim](https://www.slimframework.com/) and [Expressive](https://docs.zendframework.com/zend-expressive/) already include PSR-7 by default and this part is not needed.

 ``` bash
 $ composer require zendframework/zend-diactoros